wp-plugins/squelch-unspam/readme.txt

 *   Statistical collection,
 *   Automated blocking of persistent IPs,
 *   Opt-in centralized collection of comment spam and statistics for additional research.

-**Please note:** Squelch Unspam is not currently compatible with WooCommerce.
-WooCommerce's product reviews system piggybacks WordPress's comments system but Unspam does not currently rename its fields correctly.
-This is scheduled for Unspam 1.2.

 == Installation ==